htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     The spool directory is where certain files used by the *condor_schedd* are stored, such as the job queue file and the initial executables of any jobs that have been submitted.
-In addition, for systems not using a checkpoint server, all the checkpoint files from jobs that have been submitted from a given machine will be store in that machine's spool directory.
+In addition, all the checkpoint files from jobs that have been submitted will be stored in that machine's spool directory.
 Therefore, you will want to ensure that the spool directory is located on a partition with enough disk space.
 If a given machine is only set up to execute HTCondor jobs and not submit them, it would not need a